bcathey-fnal/py-orbit-iota/README.md

 ```
 Your source is now in the *py-orbit-iota* directory.
 ## 3. Setup environment variables
 *setupEnevironment.sh* will try to figure out all paths.
 This should be sufficient for common Linux distributions.
 If you used a python virtual environment or a conda environment then these should be activated here.
 We provide *wilsonEnvironment.sh* for running in the [Fermilab Wilson cluster](https://computing.fnal.gov/wilsoncluster/).
-If you built the environment from source, use *customEnvironment.sh* instead.
+If you built the support libraries from their sources, use *customEnvironment.sh* instead.
 ```shell
 cd py-orbit-iota
 source setupEnvironment.sh # Or customEnvironment.sh or wilsonEnvironment.sh